This independent study has been developed for nurses to better understand the new laws and rules relative to medication aides.

 For many years the long-term care industry urged the Ohio General Assembly to join the growing number of states that authorize non-nurses to administer medications in nursing homes and assisted living (residential care) facilities (RCFs).
 Nursing organizations such as the Ohio Nurses Association (ONA) and consumer groups were able to repeatedly defeat the proposal, citing resident safety issues.
 Then in 2004-2005, despite nursing’s ongoing concerns, the powerful long-term care lobby was able to convince legislative leaders and key individuals in Governor Bob Taft’s administration that “medication aides” were necessary.
 Because of the shortage of nurses working in long-term care and the expected cuts in Medicaid reimbursement to nursing homes necessitated by state budget constraints, the idea of medication aides became a foregone conclusion to state health policy makers.
 Nursing’s legislative fight then became focused on ways to best assure resident safety.
 The result of those efforts are reflected in the safeguards that ultimately became part of the statutory language enacted by the legislature.

-On July 1, 2005 Ohio law that specifies who can administer medications was expanded when Gov. Taft signed HB 66 (the 3,000 page state budget bill) giving the Ohio Board of Nursing authority to regulate a new entity–certified medication aides (medication aides – certified or MA-Cs), and to develop the mechanisms needed to appropriately train would-be MA-Cs.
-Sections 4723.61 through 4723.69 of the Revised Code were added to the Nurse Practice Act, and the Board of Nursing was directed to have regulatory rules in place to implement the statutory mandate no later than February 1, 2006.
+On July 1, 2005 Ohio law that specifies who can administer medications was expanded when Gov. Taft signed HB 66 (the 3,000 page state budget bill) giving the Ohio Board of Nursing authority to regulate a new entity–certified medication aides (medication aides or CMAs), and to develop the mechanisms needed to appropriately train would-be CMAs.
+Sections 4723.61 through 4723.69 of the Revised Code were added to the Nurse Practice Act, and the Board of Nursing was directed to have regulations in place to implement the statutory mandate no later than February 1, 2006.

 Who are medication aides?